 Heart & Stroke must be notified in advance of the publication date of any major publications arising from the funded research by email at: research@heartandstroke.ca.
-Recipients must acknowledge the support of Heart & Stroke, CIHR-ICRH and Brain Canada in all scientific communications and press releases related to their award with the following wording:
+Recipients must acknowledge the support of Heart & Stroke and Brain Canada; further details will be provided to all successful applicants.